HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 *	The CBS gene was originally thought to contain 16 exons.
 Later it was recognised that exon 15 does not exist, and recently two additional non-translated 5' exons were detected.
 The current gene structure therefore includes 17 exons, of which exons 3 to 17 are translated.
 Should the exons of a gene be counted from the exon that contains the start codon rather than the beginning of the cDNA?
 If so, should exons preceding the start codon be counted 0, -1, -2, etc. or should the 0 be skipped?
 Is there an agreement on how to deal with changes in exon numbering?
 	:	For the description of sequence changes it does not matter how exons are numbered,  exon (and intron) numbers are not used in the descriptions, only nucleotide positions.
 For exon numbering the only logical thing to do is to start with 1 for the first exon and number all following exons successively.
 Using other numbering schemes problems will emerge at some point.
 Note that when alternative numbering schemes are used, these will only be recognised by experts in the field knowing their history; newcomers just blindly assume that the first exon annotated in the genome is exon 1.
 Consequently, when legacy numbering schemes are used, this will cause confusion and at some point wrong assumptions will be made and a patient might end up with an erroneous diagnosis.
 In papers, when used, specifically mention how exons were numbered (M&M, Figure and Table legends).
 For tables, consider to add a column listing the historic / old exon numbers.

+<a name ="imperfectcopy"></a>

+### Imperfect copies

+HGVS nomenclature has excellent possibilities to describe large duplications, inversions, conversions and insertions.
+However, no clear recommendations are available what to do when the nucleotides involved are not a perfect copy of the original sequence.
+The suggestion has been made ([_Taschner PEM, Den Dunnen JT (2011).
+Hum.Mutat.
+32:507-511_](http://onlinelibrary.wiley.com/doi/10.1002/humu.21427/pdf) to use "**{ }**" (curly braces) as a kind of "_sub-alleles_" to describe the variants in the altered region.
+*	g.24\_65dup{46G>T}
+	:	a duplication of nucleotides g.24 to g.65 with variant g.46G>T in the duplicated copy.
+After careful consideration the decision was made **not to accept** this proposal.
+The proposal would introduce a kind of "nesting" which is very diifcult to control.